 However, I still have challenges – and that’s mainly around when I travel or eat out socially.
 These are the times when I don’t have control over my food, and I still am trying to find ways to not let that get out of control.
 Especially since I travel a lot for work!

-Noom Program Changes for 2022
+Noom Program Changes

 Because I have many people asking me about Noom and weight loss, I wanted to stay up to date with the Noom program and have decided to stick with the subscription mainly to just see what’s new in the way of lessons, and also to continue to work on my challenges around eating out now and having more of a social life post pandemic.